lemmingDev/ESP32-BLE-Gamepad/README.md

   Serial.begin(115200);
   Serial.println("Starting BLE work!");
   bleGamepad.begin();
-  // The default bleGamepad.begin() above is the same as bleGamepad.begin(16, 1, true, true, true, true, true, true, true, true, false, false, false, false, false);
-  // which enables a gamepad with 16 buttons, 1 hat switch, enabled x, y, z, rZ, rX, rY, slider 1, slider 2 and disabled rudder, throttle, accelerator, brake, steering
+  // Enables a gamepad with 16 buttons, 1 hat switch, enabled x, y, z, rZ, rX, rY, slider 1, slider 2 and disabled simulation controls and special buttons
   // Auto reporting is enabled by default.
   // Use bleGamepad.setAutoReport(false); to disable auto reporting, and then use bleGamepad.sendReport(); as needed }